Tandem mass spectrometry: Isobaric tags for relative and absolute quantitation (iTRAQ)

 An isobaric tag for relative and absolute quantitation (iTRAQ) is a reagent for tandem mass spectrometry that is used to determine the amount of proteins from different sources in a single experiment.

 It uses stable isotope labeled molecules that can form a covalent bond with the N-terminus and side chain amines of proteins.
 The iTRAQ reagents are used to label peptides from different samples that are pooled and analyzed by liquid chromatography and tandem mass spectrometry.
 The fragmentation of the attached tag generates a low molecular mass reporter ion that can be used to relatively quantify the peptides and the proteins from which they originated.

 Tandem mass tag (TMT)

 A tandem mass tag (TMT) is an isobaric mass tag chemical label used for protein quantification and identification.
 The tags contain four regions: mass reporter, cleavable linker, mass normalization, and protein reactive group.
 TMT reagents can be used to simultaneously analyze 2 to 11 different peptide samples prepared from cells, tissues or biological fluids.
-Recent develepments allow up to 16 and even 18 samples (16plex or 18plex respectively) to be analyzed.
+Recent developments allow up to 16 and even 18 samples (16plex or 18plex respectively) to be analyzed.
 Three types of TMT reagents are available with different chemical reactivities: (1) a reactive NHS ester functional group for labeling primary amines (TMTduplex, TMTsixplex, TMT10plex plus TMT11-131C), (2) a reactive iodoacetyl functional group for labeling free sulfhydryls (iodoTMT) and (3) reactive alkoxyamine functional group for labeling of carbonyls (aminoxyTMT).

+Multiplexed DIA (plexDIA)

+The progress in data independent acquisition (DIA) enabled multiplexed quantitative proteomics with non-isobaric mass tags and a new method called plexDIA introduced in 2021.
+This new approach increases the number of data points by parallelizing both samples and peptides, thus achieving multiplicative gains.
+It has the potential to continue scaling proteomic throughput with new mass tags and algorithms. plexDIA is applicable to both bulk and single-cell samples and is particularly powerful for single-cell proteomics.